P3Modding/p3modding.github.io/src/ch70-53-navpoint-matrix.md

 # Navpoint Matrix
-The vanilla navigation vector is stored in `./navdata/matrix_int.dat`.
+The vanilla navigation matrix is stored in `./navdata/matrix_int.dat`.

 The following sample code plots the direct connections:
 ```python